Dr. Seuss Activities

 - Cat in the Hat Word Family Hats: This is a great activity to reinforce early phonics and spelling lessons.
 Your students will also have fun making rhymes as they see who can build the tallest top hat.

-“One Fish, Two Fish, Red Fish, Blue Fish” Activities
+“One Fish, Two Fish, Red Fish, Blue Fish” Dr Seuss Activities

-- One Fish, Two Fish Counting Game: This double set of printables includes a fish bowl and lots of colorful fish.
+- One Fish, Two Fish Counting Game: This double set of Dr. Seuss activities includes a fish bowl and lots of colorful fish.
 Make a die with a wooden block for kids to roll, and let the counting games begin!

-- Seussville Activities and Printables: Two great worksheets include a printable coloring worksheet and an opposites matching page.
+- Seussville Activities and Printables: Two great Dr. Seuss activities include a printable coloring worksheet and an opposites matching page.
 After they complete the worksheet, challenge students to a game of Opposite Simon Says to see if they can disobey you!

 Other Favorite Dr. Seuss Activities and Printables